QubesOS/qubes-doc/system/gui.md

 Typical remote desktop applications, like *vnc*, pass information on all changed window content in-band (say, over tcp).
 As that channel has limited throughput, this impacts video performance.
-In case of Qubes, *qubes_gui* does not transfer all changed pixels via vchan.
+In the case of Qubes, *qubes_gui* does not transfer all changed pixels via vchan.
 Instead, for each window, upon its creation or size change, *qubes_gui*

 -   asks *qubes_drv* driver for the list of physical memory frames that hold the composition buffer of a window
 -   passes this information via `MFNDUMP` message to *qubes_guid* in dom0